OUR USERS HAVE BEEN HIRED BY

 The first step to figuring out what stress management technique to use is to recognize where your stressors are coming from.
 Stressors are situations that create stress by putting you under physical, psychological or emotional pressure.
 For example, lack of sleep can cause unnecessary stress, as can being late for appointments or work.

 There is no way to remove stress entirely; it is a part of life.
 But it is possible to cut down on chronic stress as well as the health problems it can lead to.
-Here’s a few tried-and-true techniques for doing so.
+Here are a few tried-and-true techniques for doing so.

 If you have a stressful job, however, it can be hard to minimize your exposure to stressors.
 Instead, you should focus on stress reduction and your stress response options, using activities like: